MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 -   Consider how your retry strategy might affect neighbors and other tenants in a shared application and when you use shared resources and services.
 Aggressive retry policies can cause an increasing number of transient faults to occur for these other users and for applications that share the resources and services.
 Likewise, your application might be affected by the retry policies implemented by other users of the resources and services.
 For business-critical applications, you might want to use premium services that aren't shared.
 Doing so gives you more control over the load and consequent throttling of these resources and services, which can help to justify the extra cost.

+>[!NOTE]
+> See [Issues and considerations](/azure/architecture/patterns/retry#issues-and-considerations) in the Retry pattern article for further guidance on tradeoffs and risks.

 ## Azure facilitation

 Most Azure services and client SDKs provide a retry mechanism.
 However, these mechanisms differ because each service has different characteristics and requirements, and each retry mechanism is tuned to the specific service.
 This section summarizes the retry mechanism features for some commonly used Azure services.